amitlevy/BFGPT/README.md

 If I get GPT-4 access, I'll see if it can boost it as well, for instance on the variant of the River Crossing Riddle that it currently can't solve, with a book on problem solving as the inspiration text.

-This project is currently a WIP.
+This project is currently a Work in Progress.

-Bdw, disclaimer I copied over from AutoGPT:
+Disclaimer I copied over from AutoGPT:
-## 🛡 Disclaimer
+### 🛡 Disclaimer

 Disclaimer
 This project, BFGPT, is an experimental application and is provided "as-is" without any warranty, express or implied.
 By using this software, you agree to assume all risks associated with its use, including but not limited to data loss, system failure, or any other issues that may arise.